 Welcome to our new Forest Green Man Lavender Products website!

 Our lavender shop has moved to downtown Naramata!
-We are now located at 126 Robinson Avenue, where you can find our hand-made, high-quality lavender products for bath and kitchen uses along with French linen and other decorative items.
+We are now located at 126 Robinson Avenue, where you can find our little doll house boutique full of hand-made, high-quality lavender products for bath and kitchen uses, along with French table linens and other decorative items for your house and garden.

-We no longer own the Naramata lavender farm and it has been decommissioned.
-However, we do have another, smaller, private farm in Naramata, where we grow approx. 400 lavender plants of the varieties that we need to make our products.
-We have also added a bit of "new stuff" to our selection, such as lavender chocolate, bubble baths, and a line of hand-made rosewater products.
-My original landscape paintings are also still available, as well as our popular French table linen.
+We have also added a bit of "new stuff" to our selection, such as lavender chocolate, orange blossom lavender tea, bubble bath, as well as a line of hand-made rosewater products.
+My original landscape paintings are still available, too.

-We are now open Wed. - Sun. from 11 - 4.
-If you would like to shop for your favourite items on another day, please give me a call at (250) 488-8365 and we can make an appointment for a physically distanced, all sanitized shopping experience.
+Our lavender store is now closed for the season.
+If you would still like to shop for your favourite items, please just give me a call at (250) 488-8365 and we can make an appointment to meet there for a physically distanced, all sanitized shopping experience.

-We still ask the public to wear masks in our shop.
-Thank you for your understanding.
+The wearing of masks is mandatory in our small shop.
+Thank you for your understanding!

-Thank-you to all for your continued patronage and support, against all odds, we had an exceptionally good 2020 season!
+Thank-you to all for your continued patronage.
+Against all odds, we had an exceptionally great season.
+We wouldn't be able to do it without you!

 Karolina and Doug